 9. Drinking in Finland

 Finns do drink quite a lot.
 The wine culture arrived here relatively late (remember the forest people reference) and people were drinking mainly beer and spirits earlier.
-Notorious Finnish drinking habits were a horror in neighbouring Tallin, Estonia, but I think the situation has improved.
+Notorious Finnish drinking habits were a horror in neighboring Tallin, Estonia, but I think the situation has improved.

 The new, urban generation has learned the continental drinking manners in which we sample different wines and have a bottle with a nice meal.